top of page

 We speak to school business managers and headteachers regularly who have inherited IT contracts with generalist providers.
 The same issues come up time and again:

 They don't know the compliance landscape.
-DfE standards, KCSIE, Cyber Essentials, UK GDPR in an education context — these require specialist knowledge.
-Generalist providers often aren't aware of the requirements, let alone able to help you meet them.
+DfE standards, KCSIE, Cyber Essentials, UK GDPR in an education context — generalist providers are often unaware of these requirements, let alone equipped to help you meet them.

 They don't understand how schools work.
 Generalist providers schedule maintenance windows during business hours.
-They don't appreciate that 8:45am on a Monday is the worst possible time to push an update.
-They don't know about SATs weeks, OFSTED readiness, or the chaos of a new academic year setup in September.
+They don't appreciate that 8:45am on a Monday is the worst possible time for an update to push.
+They've never heard of SATs week, don't understand OFSTED readiness pressures, and aren't prepared for the September setup surge that every school faces.

-Their SLAs don't fit school needs.
-A four-hour response time might be acceptable for a small business.
+Their response times don't fit school needs.
+A four-hour response window might be acceptable for a small business.
 For a school with 300 pupils and an exam starting in 45 minutes, it isn't.

-They can't advise on education-specific procurement.
-SIMS, Arbor, Microsoft 365 for Education licensing, Apple School Manager, MAT-wide infrastructure — generalists aren't equipped to advise on any of it.
+They can't advise on education-specific systems.
+SIMS, Arbor, Bromcom, Microsoft 365 for Education licensing, Apple School Manager, MAT-wide infrastructure — generalist providers aren't equipped to advise on any of it.

-They don't join up with your wider school community.
-Safeguarding, SEND, administration, finance — school IT touches every part of your organisation in ways that business IT simply doesn't.
+They don't connect IT to the wider school.
+Safeguarding, SEND, administration, finance, governor reporting — school IT touches every part of the organisation in ways that business IT simply doesn't.
+A good education IT partner understands that context.

 Case Study: NET Academies Trust